EmJC/Run_Analysis/README.md

 The observation columns originally from the x dataset are renamed with descriptive, tidy variable names that identify the observation specifications (e.g. tBodyAcc_mean_X,tGravityAcc_mean_X, tBodyAccJerk_mean_X, etc).

 The dataset is reshaped into a tidy dataset with the average of each variable observation, by Subject and by Activity.
+Each row represents one unique Subject-Activity-average observation.